 Hosting a Game of Thrones Dinner Party

-This year to celebrate my husbands birthday we hosted a dinner party with some of our friends that love the Game of Thrones as much as we do.
+This year to celebrate my husbands birthday by Hosting a Game of Thrones Dinner Party with some of our friends that love the Game of Thrones as much as we do.

 As you can tell from some of my previous posts, we are pretty big GOT fans.
-Since we are headed into the final season, we decided to host a Game of Thrones viewing and dinner party, in conjunction with Ron’s birthday.
+Since we are headed into the final season, we thought Hosting a Game of Thrones Dinner Party, in conjunction with Ron’s birthday was the perfect way to celebrate.
 Which is great since I needed to utilize a large amount of his sword and knife collection to make the tablescape happen.
 Which honestly, just made the the entire celebration even more fun for him, because he got to show his collection that he has been collecting for years.
 It is hard as an interior designer and is quite a challenge to work Dragon Slayer swords into an everyday living motif, but trust me it can be done if need be.
 These days, they have been saved for his Man Cave area which will be in our basement upon finishing the spaces out.

 To start this party off I wanted to really set the mood properly; in the television show and books there are so many different types of topographies, I knew it would be a challenge to incorporate them all without the table looking like a complete circus.
 So I decided to focus in on my favorite land which features the Dothraki army and Khalessi Mother of Dragons.
 To create that vibe I used my cow skin rug as a tablecloth, and reused the white fur placemats that I used for the Christmas table as seat cushions for the metals chairs.
 Yep I got one last use out of these placemats, lol